firebull/ghmanager/README.md

 The code of WEB part of panel is in WEB dir.
 Servers part - scripts, configs and so on, are in SCRIPTS dir.

+Install instructions can be found in Wiki https://github.com/firebull/ghmanager/wiki